samuel-lucas6/CSEC-507-Applied-Cryptology/Week 1 - Historical Introduction to Cryptology/Lecture 1 - Historical Introduction to Cryptology.md

 ## Kerkchkhoffs's Principle (1883)
 A cipher must not be required to be secret.
 It must be able to fall into the hands of the enemy without inconvenience.
 In other words, the security of the system must rest entirely on the secrecy of the key.
 Security through obscurity (hiding things) has failed numerous times.
 Always assume that the cipher can fall into the hands of the enemy.

-Claude Shannon also said 'The enemy knows the system'.
+Claude Shannon also said, 'The enemy knows the system'.
 This is realistic.
-The three B's of cryptography are:
+The three Bs of cryptography are:
 1. Bribe
 2. Burglary
 3. Blackmail